I've danced with a man, who's danced with a girl, who's danced with the Prince of Wales: History

 According to the Oxford Dictionary of Modern Quotations, Farjeon originally wrote the song for Elsa Lanchester, who sang it in a London music hall performance.
 Lanchester regarded the song as her greatest hit.
 The song was then sung at private parties.
 Its popularity also spread to the United States and Canada.

 On 4 June 1928, the soprano Mimi Crawford sang it in the London revue Many Happy Returns—also written by Farjeon—at the Duke of York's Theatre.
 Several weeks earlier, the revue was privately staged at the Arts Theatre.
 Although this performance was not subject to censorship by the Lord Chamberlain's office, the Prince of Wales was a member of the Arts Theatre Club and the theatre's managing director therefore opted to submit the tune to the prince's secretary for his approval.
-The prince—said to be "a good sport" with "a very good sense of humor"—gave his verbal assent.
+The prince—said to be "a good sport" with "a very good sense of humour"—gave his verbal assent.
 The song was subsequently sent to the Lord Chamberlain for his approval before the public performance at the Duke of York's Theatre, and was approved without comment.

 The song was later chosen as the theme for the 1978 ITV television series Edward & Mrs. Simpson, scored by Ron Grainer.